Together-Java/ModernJava/src/reflection/get_a_method.md

 ```

-Unlike fields which can be identified only by their name, methods which are distinct overloads of eachother
+Unlike fields which can be identified only by their name, methods which are distinct overloads of each other
 are distinguised by the arguments they take in.

 ```java